RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/README.md

 CIBOS enables quantum-like computational properties through architectural decisions present in all profiles.

-**Parallel pathway maintenance:** Multiple lanes per container allow multiple solution approaches to proceed simultaneously without global locks causing serialization.
-Applications can explore multiple solution pathways in parallel without coordination overhead.
+**Parallel pathway maintenance:** Multiple lanes per container allow multiple solution approaches to proceed simultaneously.
+Applications explore multiple solution pathways simultaneously without coordination overhead.

-**Interference-free processing:** Isolation boundaries prevent cross-component interference by architecture.
+**Interference-free processing:** Isolation boundaries prevent cross-component interference.
 No shared state means no interference patterns.

-**Non-deterministic correct execution:** Weighted entropy selection produces unpredictable but correct execution order.
+**Non-deterministic correct execution:** Weighted entropy produces unpredictable but correct dispatch when competition exists.

 **Application-controlled resolution:** Parallel lane results are resolved by application logic, not by physics-imposed collapse.
 Applications create lanes, assign computation, allow parallel execution, and collect all results when ready.
 All results are preserved.
 One run is sufficient.
 No repeated runs needed for statistical reconstruction.

-Maximum Isolation's equal weights provide the most non-deterministic scheduling behavior.
+Maximum Isolation's equal weights provide the most non-deterministic dispatch behavior.
 Compute's per-lane weights and lightweight IPC provide the highest computational throughput.
 The quantum-like properties are present across all profiles; the specific expression varies by configuration.

 ---